Speaking: Pronunciation C2 - Lesson 2: Articulating Clearly & Naturally in Rapid Speech

 C) Incorrect pronunciation.

-Answer: B. This is a perfect example of the phonological changes that happen in natural, rapid speech, which advanced learners need to master for both listening and speaking.
+→ Answer: B. This is a perfect example of the phonological changes that happen in natural, rapid speech.

 Your mission is to find the balance between speed and clarity.

-• Reading 1 (Clarity Mode): Read it at a slow, deliberate pace.
-Focus on perfect, crisp enunciation3 of every single sound.
+• Reading 1 (Clarity Mode): Read at a slow, deliberate pace.
+Focus on perfect enunciation of every sound.

-• Reading 2 (Fluency Mode): Read it again, but this time, as fast as you can while still aiming for 100% intelligibility.
-Use connected speech and reductions naturally.
+• Reading 2 (Fluency Mode): Read again, as fast as you can while still aiming for 100% intelligibility.

 3. Listen back to both recordings.
 How did your pronunciation change?
 In the fast version, which words or sounds became less clear?
 This exercise will help you identify your personal articulation challenges.